KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ### Buttons

 In-meeting dialog buttons are part of the webview ([see some examples](#best-practices)).

 Unlike similar components, in-meeting dialogs are dismissed once a user selects a button.

 ## Components

-in-meeting dialogs are built primarily with the following UI components (which are based on the [Fluent Design System](https://fluentsite.z22.web.core.windows.net/)).
+in-meeting dialogs are built primarily with the following UI components (which are based on the <a href="https://fluentsite.z22.web.core.windows.net/" target="_blank">Fluent Design System</a>).

 Component | Guidelines | Example
  - | - | -
-[Button](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10089) | Primary and secondary buttons can be medium or small | Send a response
+<a href="https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10089" target="_blank">Button</a> | Primary and secondary buttons can be medium or small | Send a response
 [Input](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10102) | Field for brief user input.
 Label text can include an icon  | Enter feedback
 [Dropdown](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10115) | Select one or more options from a list.
 Can include search and multi-selection features | Choose a language
 [Selection controls](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=214%3A10128) | Use checkboxes for multiple choices or radio buttons and toggles for single choices.
 For more detailed selections, use a slider | Vote in a poll